BlinkTag makes technology easy for city and transportation planning professionals.

 Mike has long had an interest in how the human mind interprets and interacts with technology.
 A self-taught full-stack developer with a degree in cognitive science from UC Berkeley, he takes delight in synthesizing user needs and business goals into meaningful and intuitive interfaces and applications that help rather than hinder.
 When he isn’t playing with new technology or studying human behavior, he’s probably playing an instrument or writing a song.

 Trucy Phan, Developer and Designer

-Trucy is an engineer, front-end web developer, graphic designer, and project manager who also enjoys baking and teaching people Swedish.
-Previously, Trucy studied Mechanical Engineering at The University of Iowa and Civil Engineering at UC Berkeley, worked at LBL and most recently attended Hacker School.
-She can code, design and handle just about anything else thrown at her.
+Trucy is a front-end web developer, product designer, and project manager who also enjoys baking and teaching people Swedish.
+Previously, Trucy studied Mechanical Engineering at The University of Iowa and Civil Engineering at UC Berkeley, and has worked on projects ranging from virtual soldier research to accounting software for restaurants.

 Jedidiah Horne, Co-Founder (Emeritus)